 TaxWorkFlow is a tax and accounting practice management solution that helps tax firms and professionals speed up their accounting and internal and client-facing communication processes.
 It’s a unique hybrid solution that combines the speed of desktop software and the accessibility of a cloud-based app.
-In addition to basic accounting tools, like invoicing and time tracking, it offers specialized features, like customer relationship management (CRM) and document management.
-TaxWorkFlow charges an annual fee of $1,500 per firm.

 - Desktop software requires installation

 - Bookkeeping software must be purchased separately and then integrated

 - No direct access to your client’s books

 - Limited mobile app; can’t be used to send invoices